 How to Get the Look

-- Khaki flat front trousers with side pockets and plain-hemmed bottoms
+- Ivory linen single-pleated casual trousers with drawstring waist, slanted side pockets, and self-cuffed plain-hemmed bottoms

 Do Yourself a Favor and…

 Hard to tell the good from bad, villains from heroes, these days.